FireKeepers is a tribal casino and hotel located in Battle Creek, Michigan, just about halfway between Detroit and Chicago, along I-94.

 With its big-screen TVs, fun and entertaining atmosphere, 42 taps and an extensive food menu, Dacey’s Taphouse at FireKeepers has always been a great place to watch a game.

-This year, it’ll also become a great place to bet on one.
+This year, it became a great place to bet on one at Dacey’s Sportsbook.

-Scientific Games will provide retail and online sports betting on the property at FireKeepers.
-On-site sports betting will launch first, although the exact timeline is not set in stone.
+Starting in June, Scientific Games began to provide retail and online sports betting on the property at FireKeepers.
+On-site sports betting launch in June, the first Michigan tribal casino statewide with a sportsbook.

-Despite the name change, it will be far from a traditional Las Vegas casino and sportsbook.
-The plan is to create Dacey’s Taphouse with a sportsbook, making sports betting a seamless addition to the existing sports bar environment.
+Despite the name change, it is far from a traditional Las Vegas casino and sportsbook.
+The casino essentially added a sportsbook to Dacey’s Taphouse, making sports betting a seamless addition to the existing sports bar environment.

-In addition to the live betting windows, Scientific Games plans to offer its Don Best Sports gambling data feed, helping MI players make bets and understand sports betting jargon.
+In addition to the live betting windows, Scientific Games offers its Don Best Sports gambling data feed, helping MI players make bets and understand sports betting jargon.

 FireKeepers is home to a newly renovated 26-table poker room that is one of the largest in the state of Michigan.